youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### create_activation

-Generates an activation code and activation ID you can use to register your on- premises server or virtual machine (VM) with Systems Manager.
+Generates an activation code and activation ID you can use to register your on- premises server or virtual machine (VM) with Amazon Web Services Systems Manager.

 Type annotations for `boto3.client("ssm").create_activation` method.